telgareith/SilenceOfTheHams/README.md

 # Announcing the Critically Acclaimed Silent Mod:
-## Silences of The Hams
+## Silence of The Hams

 ![Silence of The Hams Logo](https://github.com/telgareith/SilenceOfTheHams/blob/master/About/preview.png)

 Featuring award winning voice actors such as:
-- Golden goose
+- The Golden Goose
 - Hare
 - Mother Goat
 - Donkey